fcrozatier/champagne/src/routes/content-policy/+page.md

 </li>
 <li id="note-3">
 <b>AI when creating art that is the “mental conception” of the user:</b> As of March 15th, 2023 the US Copyright Office has stated that some AI generated work may be copyrighted if (and
 only if) the output from the AI reflects the author's own "mental conception."
-This was further enforced on May 11th with a [new policy statement](https://public-inspection.federalregister.gov/2023-05321.pdf).
+This was further enforced on May 11th with a <a href="https://public-inspection.federalregister.gov/2023-05321.pdf" target="_blank">new policy statement</a>.
 Things to consider:

 - Note that the US Copyright Office [rejected the copyright](https://tmsnrt.rs/3keyPot) of an AI-generated comic book, but accepted the copyright of the text and arrangement of images.